- Student Life Homepage

 - Contact Us

 DeBaun Center for the Performing Arts Our mission is to provide a comprehensive performing arts program for Stevens students that it may support and enhance their education at Stevens through hands-on experiences in the performing arts.

 At Stevens, the belief is that an international experience can help individuals develop cultural awareness and broaden their perspectives.
 Stevens offers its students diverse opportunities for study abroad such as traditional, established programs, as well as short term opportunities.
 Contact Study Abroad for more information.

 Welcome to the Stevens Institute of Technology fraternity and sorority community!
-Our community is dedicated to community, leadership and scholarship.
+We are dedicated to community, leadership and scholarship.
 Stevens has a long and illustrious history of supporting sororities and fraternities, spanning over one hundred years.
 Our organizations continue to live up to their common values and the University’s principles.

 The Office of Student Life (OSL) committed to extending assistance and resources to Greek organizations through programs, resources and advisement.
 Along with our 15 individual organizations the OSL works in collaboration with the three governing councils: Interfraternity Council (IFC), National Panhellenic Conference (NPC) and the Multicultural Greek Council (MGC).
 In additional the Greek community is the home to Order of Omega, the national Greek honor society.

-It is the hope of the fraternal community that interest student explore all that the Greek Life as to offer.
-Should you have questions please do not hesitate to contact the Office of Student Life, Nathalie Waite Brown or organization presidents.
+It is the hope of the fraternal community that interested students explore all that Greek Life has to offer.
+Should you have questions please do not hesitate to contact the Office of Student Life, Kristie Damell, or organization presidents.